 Puente de las Bolas

-The Castillo de San Gabriel is linked to the city by two bridges.
-One is modern, but the other is not to be missed: the Puente de las Bolas, a drawbridge built in 1771.
+The Castillo de San Gabriel is connected to the city by two bridges.
+One is modern, but the other is a must-see: the Puente de las Bolas, a drawbridge built in 1771.
 It owes its name to the two cannonballs mounted on its pillars.

 This bridge is unique in the Canary Islands.